 A continuation of the algebra-based introduction to electricity and magnetism and other topics which may include vibrations and wave motion, fluids, light and optics, and modern physics.
 Lab: 2 hours.
 Prerequisite: PHY 203 or consent of instructor.
-4 semester credits

 Engineering Science Major